PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

   - This can only be used with `PX4_GZ_MODEL` (not `PX4_GZ_MODEL_NAME`).

 - `PX4_GZ_WORLD`:
-  Sets the Ignition world file for a new simulation.
+  Sets the Gazebo world file for a new simulation.
   If it is not given, then [default](https://github.com/PX4/PX4-Autopilot/blob/main/Tools/simulation/gz/worlds/default.sdf) is used.
   - This variable is ignored if an existing simulation is already running.
   - This value should be [specified for the selected airframe](#adding-new-worlds-and-models) but may be overridden using this argument.